Eddie Rosario Player Props: Braves vs. Phillies

 Eddie Rosario At The Plate

-- Rosario has eight doubles, a triple, five home runs and seven walks while batting .233.
+- Rosario is batting .236 with nine doubles, a triple, five home runs and seven walks.

-- He has hit a long ball in 11.6% of his games this year, and 3.3% of his chances at the plate.

-- Rosario has driven in a run in 11 games this year (25.6%), including four games with more than one RBI (9.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Rosario has had at least one RBI in 27.3% of his games this year (12 of 44), with two or more RBI four times (9.1%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 13 of 43 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 13 games this year (29.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.